Undergraduate Degrees & Programs: Minors

 Students completing a bachelor's degree may elect to complete one or more minors in addition to the major.
 Minors must be officially declared by students no later than the deadline for their application(s) to graduate, according to declaration procedures developed and monitored by the Registrar.
 Earlier deadlines for declaration of the minor may be set by the offering school or department.
 Satisfactory completion of declared minors is noted on the student's transcript after degree conferral.

 A minor is a coherent program of study defined by the department or degree program.
 It may be a limited version of a major concentration or a specialized subset of a field.
 A minor consists of no fewer than six courses of 3 or more units to a maximum of 36 units of letter-graded work, except where letter grades are not offered.
 Departments and degree programs establish the structure and requirements of each minor in accordance with the policy above and within specific guidelines developed by the deans of schools.
 Programs which do not offer undergraduate degrees may also make proposals to their cognizant deans to establish a minor.
-Requirements for each minor are described in the individual department or program listings in this bulletin.

 Students may not overlap (double-count) courses for completing major and minor requirements, unless: